Lead Generation Glossary: 100 Terms You Ought To Know

 It means maintaining a blog where one can post about a wide range of topics related to the industry they are a part of.
 It is a core component of inbound marketing strategy as it bumps up SEO, website traffic and also aids in lead generation.

-Bottom of the funnel is the final stage in a buyer’s journey where they are evaluating who to buy the solution from.
+Next up in the lead generation glossary is Bottom of the funnel – the final stage in a buyer’s journey where they are evaluating who to buy the solution from.
 Usually, they need a gentle nudge through offers like free trials, free consultation, demo, discount to finally close the deal.

 #10 Bounce rate: